microsoft/botbuilder-js/Generator/generators/app/templates/README.md

 Update `.env` with the appropriate keys:

-- KBID and SUBSCRIPTION_KEY for QnA Maker
-- LUIS_MODEL_URL for LUIS
 - App ID and Key for registered bots.

 In the case of LUIS, you will need to update the dialog in `dialogs.<%= extension %>` to work with the appropriate intent and entities.

-### The dialogs

-- Echo dialog is designed for simple Hello, World demos and to get you started.
-- LUIS dialog has the basic code to retrieve an entity

 ### Running the bot